risingwavelabs/risingwave-docs/docs/performance/performance-metrics.md

 3. RisingWave periodically checks the current memory usage against the rest 80% of the total memory, i.e., usable memory, and decides if it should evict data.
 If it exceeds 70% of usable memory, it gracefully evicts.
 The eviction will be further intensified if it exceeds 80% and 90%.

-In the figure above, we have allocated 12 GB of memory to the CN node.
+In the figure above, we have allocated 12 GB of memory to the compute node.
 The real memory usage keeps fluctuating around 8.64 GB (90% of usable memory).
 This suggests that the eviction is triggered constantly as RisingWave tries to use more memory.

 **Takeaway**